NickJaensson/eztfem.py/matlab-python-rosetta-stone.md

 - Structuring a project:
   - Matlab: functions in same folder or use addpath,
-  - Python: modules in same folder and use import, for different folder not in current folder use sys.path.append
+  - Python: modules in same folder and use import, for different folder not in current folder use sys.path.append (relative vs absolute imports, __init__.py file etc.)
+- import math in Python

 ## Working with variables
 ### Data-types